TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/109-Module_1-Lecture 9-Correcting geometric distortion using mapping functions and control points.md

 > ## Quiz
 >
-> - One form of geometric distortion is a scale change  horizontally that results from over or under-sampling along  a scan line.
+> 1. One form of geometric distortion is a scale change  horizontally that results from over or under-sampling along  a scan line.
 What do you think the correction matrix might look like?
 >
-> - Show how the corrections for several different distortions can be combined into a single
+> 2. Show how the corrections for several different distortions can be combined into a single
 >   step.
 >
-> - Later in this course we are going to look at methods for deciding what ground cover type is represented by each pixel.
+> 3. Later in this course we are going to look at methods for deciding what ground cover type is represented by each pixel.
 We will then give the pixel  a label.
 Do you think  it would better to do that before removing geometric distortions, or should the geometry be corrected beforehand?
 >
 > > ## Solution
 > >
-> > ???
-> > ???
+> > 1.
+Yes, by expressing the map coordinates (x and y) as polynomials in the image coordinates (u and v).
+> > 2.
+High order or high degree polynomials will fit the control points but will not extrapolate well beyond the region of the control points.
+By comparison lower order polynomials will extrapolate acceptably but may not fit as well in the vicinity of the control points.
+> > 3.
+One image (called the master) can take the place of the map, and the other image (called the slave) can be registered to it.
+If, however, it is important that the registered pair have good alignment with a map base, it is better to register each of them to the map separately.
 > {: .solution}
 {: .challenge}